troclaux/notes/cli_tools.md

 > manage file permissions

+- permission: control what users can do with files and directories
 - every file or directory has 3 types of users:
-  - owner: user who owns the file
+  - owner: user who owns the file (normally the user that created the file)
+    - controls permissions of the file
+    - only the owner (or root) can change the file's permissions (using `chmod`)
+    - the owner can transfer the ownership to someone else
   - group: groups of users who can share access
   - others: all other users
 - every file or directory has 3 types of permissions: